 - Describe one major change you think is needed to improve diversity, equity, and inclusion in the scientific enterprise.
 How do you plan to use your career to help make this change?

-Early career scientists who are not current members of the Genetics Society of America are eligible to apply.
 For this award, early career scientist is defined as a graduate student, postdoc, early-stage investigator (pre-tenure faculty), or early-stage staff scientist or industry researcher (≤5 years in a position).
-Undergraduate students may apply, although they are not eligible for the Early Career Leadership Program or the GENETICS Peer Review Training Program.
+Undergraduate students may apply, although they are not eligible for the Early Career Leadership Program or the GSA Journals Peer Review Training Program.
 International applicants are welcome to apply.